3.1 General context

-The current employment policy is defined by the Employment Policy Strategy 2020 (EPS 2020) agreed by the Government and implemented by the Ministry of Labour and Social Affairs (MPSV).
+The current employment policy is defined by the "Strategic Framework of Employment Policy until 2030" agreed by the Government and implemented by the Ministry of Labour and Social Affairs (MPSV).

 The manner of policy intervention into the labour market is rather more supportive than restrictive and due to free-market ideology has only limited possibilities for governing the situation on the labour market.

 Concerning employment policy, Youth is usually an age group of up to 25 years of age, or university graduates under 30 years of age, generally with no long-term work experience.

 On the basis of the agreement between the Ministry of Education, Youth and Sports and the Ministry of Labour and Social Affairs, for the purposes of statistical monitoring of graduates, the definition is used of jobseekers as registered in the Employment Office according to the place of their residence on a specific date (30.
 4. or 30.
 9. of the year), for which the time from the successful completion of their study does not exceed 2 years.
 This definition is valid from 1st January 2004.
 Previously, it was the applicant, whose total time of employment or similar relationship did not reach 2 years after successful graduation (preparation), regardless of the length of their registration at the Employment Office.

 Otherwise, regarding employment, the Czech Republic is harmonised in terminology with EU and international standards.

 Young people are seen by the government as a vulnerable group in the labour market.

 In accordance with Czech law, a person can start regular employment if they: